46 great wine bars and restaurants in Amsterdam 2026

 Address: Nes 37, Amsterdam

-This is a small and cosy wine and champagne bar just around the corner from Dam Square.
+This is a small and cosy wine and Champagne bar just around the corner from Dam Square.
 Here, you'll be right in the heart of historic Amsterdam, in one of the city's oldest streets.
 When it opened in July 2005, it was one of the first wine bars in Amsterdam, and when you enter, you can immediately feel the lively atmosphere and the love for great wines.
 Soft lighting, modern but not too clinical, and usually packed with wine lovers.

 Phone: +31 20 679 1532